A brief study on Security Screening in Hong Kong

 Two types of Metal Detectors commonly found in the market are Handheld and Walkthrough (Portal), which detect metal objects (ferrous materials) typically under clothing, by generating a magnetic field.
 The handheld type alone requires one security officer (Searcher) each to handle and can be used in conjunction with the walkthrough type without extra manpower being needed.
 Modern development of the walkthrough type breaks down the portal into minute lateral and longitudinal zones to narrow down the exact locations for much easier and quicker identification.

 Explosives and narcotics may be identified by their traces (particles) on subjects, be they human skin, clothing or belongings, or otherwise air-borne (vapour) by way of suction.
 A tiny piece of dry test paper (cloth), one at a time as a consumable item, is used to collect samples by surface wipe or in the air.
 The sampling test is achieved by analysis in a vacuum by an ion mobility spectrometer for a few (up to approximately 8) seconds to determine whether or not the substance is of explosives or narcotics.
 Trace detectors should be placed inside a positive pressure air chamber to prevent contamination from outside and have self-cleaning facilities.
 Portable type is also available.
 Dual mode operation to test explosives and narcotics simultaneously is more ideal.
 Trace detectors should be able to analyse and learn any (including new) explosives, narcotics, toxic substances and warfare chemicals by their chemical composition and formulae and in their nanograms, proven by test certificates from approved or internationally recognised laboratories.
+Meanwhile, Spatially Offset Raman Spectroscopy (SORS) technology is increasingly applied and used to identify (by pointing and shooting) chemicals such as explosives and narcotics beneath non-metallic containers, in the form of handheld apparatus.
 There are tens of known explosives and narcotics, most commonly heard in Hong Kong are: Trinitrotoluene (TNT), Triacetone Triperoxide (TATP), Ammonium Nitrate, Hydrogen Cyanide, Cocaine, Heroin, Amphetamine, Morphine and Ketamine.

 Liquid Explosive and Inflammable Detectors, normally desktop and sometimes handheld, are usually found at Airports and Train Stations.
 Air transport standards are set by, for examples European Civil Aviation Conference (ECAC), Transport Security Administration, USA (TSA), International Civil Aviation Organisation (ICAO) and Civil Aviation Administration of China (CAAC).
 This kind of instrument is used to inspect and screen sealed or unsealed Liquids, Aerosols and Gels (LAGs) by their physical properties in liquefied state contained in glass or plastic bottles (whether clear or opaque) or metal cans, with non-ionizing radiation, in 1-10 seconds.